huuff/blog/cap-criticism.md

 3. 2002: CAP gets formalized, and proved, making it a theorem, by Gilbert and Lynch[^3]
 4. 2012: Eric A. Brewer, original author, comments on the conjecture himself[^4], where he contravenes some parts of its original statement.[^5]

+## Real systems are neither CAP-consistent nor CAP-available
+This comes down to the strict definitions of consistency and availability used to prove the CAP's theorem[^3]

+* Consistency means *linearizability*, which is actually the highest possible consistency level.
+In a linearizable distributed systems, a read always returns the latest possible write for that value, and operations are ordered according to the real wall-clock time at which they were executed.
+This requires expensive coordination among nodes.
+* Availability means that **every** non-failing node must return a valid response during a partition.

+However, in real systems:

+* Linearizability is forfeited in favor of some weaker consistency level that imposes less coordination overhead and leads to lower latencies.
+For example, *eventually consistent* systems do not always return the latest write, but they do it *eventually* given enough time. ==TODO: Note on MongoDB stale reads, use all of Jepsen analyses==
+* Non-failing nodes are disallowed to respond if they are known to be unable to preserve consistency during a network partition.
+For example, in *quorum*-based systems, only the nodes in the majority side of the partition are allowed to respond, while non-failing nodes in the minority side are disallowed from doing so, as they might be lagging behind.

+* Consistency means *linearizability*, which is actually the highest possible consistency level.
+Most real-world systems forfeit linearizability in favor of some weaker consistency level to decrease latency.
+This means that any *eventually consistent* system, is, by definition, not CAP-consistent.
+* Availability means that every non-failing node must return a valid response.
+Usually, real-world systems work on a *quorum*-based mode during a partition, meaning that only nodes in the majority side of the partition will continue responding.
+This means they are not CAP-available, since non-failing nodes

+The take-away is that real-world systems are neither CAP-consistent nor CAP-available, and thus, neither CP or AP.

+### Proposed solutions
+CAP was originally stated along with the *Harvest and Yield*[^1] model.
+In this model, instead of such precise, stringent requirements, more relaxed and realistic probability-based definitions are used. ==TODO: complete this==

 ## Criticism on criticism
 See what happened there?
 Several iterations on the original statement makes it a hard-to-hit moving target.
 Most criticism relates specifically to one, but not all, of the installments of the conjecture.
 As usual, formalizing the original conjecture into a theorem made it's definitions stricter, partially incompatible with the original ones presented in 1999, and almost sucked out all of the fun of it.
 I think it's unfair to criticise the use of CAP in informal settings (i.e. in a marketing piece for a database system that claims itself to be CA) by using its formal definitions from the proof from 2002.
 Nevertheless, I consider all of this rumination on any given definitions both entertaining and enlightening and thus I'm just compiling it as-is here.